TAO v5.5.0

 Working With the Containers

-TAO Toolkit encapsulates DNN training pipelines that may be developed across different training frameworks.
+TAO encapsulates DNN training pipelines that may be developed across different training frameworks.
 To isolate dependencies and training environments, these DNN applications are housed in different containers.
-The TAO Toolkit Launcher abstracts the details of which network is associated with which container.
-However, it requires you to run TAO Toolkit from an environment where docker containers can be instantiated by the launcher.
+The TAO Launcher abstracts the details of which network is associated with which container.
+However, it requires you to run TAO from an environment where docker containers can be instantiated by the launcher.
 This requires elevated user privileges or a Docker IN Docker (DIND) setup to call a Docker from within your container.
 This may not be ideal in several scenarios, such as:

 • Running on a remote cluster where the SLURM instantiates a container on the provisioned cluster node